lineklemensen/PRJ3/docs/report/04 - Method and process/Method and process.md

 # Method and Process
 In this project, specific tools have been utilized to ensure a clean, systematic and well documented process from idea to prototype.
-The methods used have been a combination of requirements specifications, technical assesments, analyses and design.
-All of these choices have been made with the purpose of creating a solid fundation for implementation.
+The methods used have been a combination of requirements specifications, technical assesments, analysis and design.
+All of these choices have been made with the purpose of creating a solid foundation for implementation.

 ## Metode